Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: RHHI Applications in NR

 \subsection{Group Therapy}

-Group therapy is widely used in rehabilitation, promoting skill acquisition through social interaction and psychological support.
+Group therapy is widely used in rehabilitation, promoting social interaction and psychological support.
 Patients benefit by collaborating on exercises, sharing challenges, and engaging in motivational or competitive activities \cite{zanca2013group, church2019effectiveness}.
 However, group therapy is often limited to seated exercises, as therapists cannot provide individualized physical assistance simultaneously to multiple patients for functional movements such as walking or StS transitions.
-While seated exercises may be suitable for upper-limb rehabilitation, clinical guidelines emphasize the need for high-intensity gait training for conditions such as stroke and incomplete SCI to improve locomotor function~\cite{hornby2020clinical}.
+While seated exercises may be suitable for upper-limb rehabilitation, clinical guidelines emphasize the need for high-intensity gait training to improve locomotor function~\cite{hornby2020clinical}.

-RHHI could enable multiple patients to safely perform high-intensity functional exercises while engaging with therapists and peers, helping them achieve the necessary training dosage to facilitate neuroplasticity and recovery.
+RHHI could enable multiple patients to safely perform high-intensity functional exercises while engaging with therapists and peers, helping them achieve the necessary training dosage for recovery.
 However, to the best of our knowledge, no study has virtually connected multiple patients and/or therapists using robotic devices.
-Aprile \textit{et al.} \cite{aprile2019improving} explored the feasibility of a robot-assisted rehabilitation area where a single physiotherapist could supervise up to four patients simultaneously.
+Aprile \textit{et al.} \cite{aprile2019improving} explored the feasibility of a robot-assisted rehabilitation area where a single therapist could supervise up to four patients simultaneously.
 However, the robotic devices were not virtually connected, limiting interactive engagement.
 Therapists primarily assumed a supervisory role rather than actively interacting with patients, which reduced their ability to assess performance, provide real-time feedback, and adapt interventions to individual needs.

 Another potential group therapy application is music-based rehabilitation, where therapists and patients play instruments together.
 Michalko \textit{et al.}~\cite{michalko2024enhancing} proposed using RHHI to mediate interactions between expert and novice musicians, providing real-time feedback for posture and finger positioning.
 This concept could be extended to NR, engaging multiple patients in complex coordinated functional tasks that enhance synchronization and collaboration.
 The benefits of music therapy go beyond motor synchronization---music itself can enhance emotional engagement, stimulate cognitive processes, and promote neuroplasticity, making it a powerful and motivating tool in rehabilitation contexts \cite{sihvonen2017music, leonardi2018role}.